 Self catered dinner at Emu Walk Apartments

-Went grocery shopping out the Ayers Rock Resort IGA which is quite small and overcrowded at peak times.
+Went grocery shopping at the Ayers Rock Resort IGA which is quite small and overcrowded at peak times.
 The prices are about 1.5x-2x what you get in say, Sydney, but this is understandable as they travel a long way to be here.
 And self-catering is still cheaper than eating at the resort restaurants!
 Decided on a simple oven-roasted pre-marinated chicken thigh (AUD8) for dinner, with ready-to-eat pasta salad (AUD4) and canned soup (AUD2).
 Unfortunately the microwave did not have any oven capabilities so it took longer than anticipated to cook as we had to pan-fry the chicken in batches (pan was too small).

 A good warm up walk for the more challenging 7.4km Valley of the Winds walk at Kata-Tjuta tomorrow.